Agent Cards: Capability Discovery Standard for AI Agents¶

 - OpenID Connect

-Clients determine auth requirements before attempting a connection.
+Clients work out the auth requirements before they attempt a connection.

-Static cards are fixed JSON files for agents with one capability set for all callers — served as a static file with standard HTTP caching.
+Static cards are fixed JSON files for agents with one capability set for all callers.
+You serve them as a static file with standard HTTP caching.

-Dynamic cards are generated per-request based on caller identity or permissions, exposing different skills to different callers (e.g., authenticated enterprise users see internal skills hidden from anonymous callers).
+Dynamic cards are generated per request, based on caller identity or permissions.
+They expose different skills to different callers.
+For example, authenticated enterprise users see internal skills hidden from anonymous callers.
 A2A supports this through GetExtendedAgentCard, which returns a richer card after authentication.

 Cards may be signed with JWS (RFC 7515) for authenticity and integrity.
-The JSON is canonicalized per RFC 8785 before signing, producing consistent hashes regardless of property order.
+The JSON is canonicalized per RFC 8785 before signing, which produces consistent hashes whatever the property order.

-Signing matters in federated environments where a client must verify the card was published by the claimed provider, not a man-in-the-middle.
+Signing matters in federated environments, where a client must verify the card came from the claimed provider rather than a man-in-the-middle.

 Agent cards add friction that outweighs their value in four situations: